 Any written notice to be given to a party must be delivered in person, by letter or by facsimile transmission, to:

-(a) in the case of notices to us, to our address, clearly marked for the attention of the person appearing in the Engagement Letter (or Proposal); and
+(a) in the case of notices to us, to our address, clearly marked for the attention of the person appearing in the Client Services Agreement (or Proposal); and

 (b) in the case of notices to you, to the address last notified by you.